datadotworld/dwapi-spec/docs/widgets.md

 **PREVIEW FEATURE**: This is a preview feature.
-Request early access via <help@data.world>.
+[Contact us](https://help.data.world/hc/en-us/requests/new) to request early access.

 ---

 data.world widgets speed up the development of rich integrations for data.world.
 They are fully responsive drop-in web components that make it possible for users to browse data and author queries right from your product.

 ## Data Finder

 With the Data Finder, users can look for an pick the dataset or data project they want to use without leaving your product.

 !["Data Finder"](https://cdn.filepicker.io/api/file/n9bRCCrZTHa4I6jQ3H5y "Data Finder")